SuperBoots/lazyblaze/README.md

 1. If you didn't already complete the "Enable Remote Access" step above, then do it now.
 1. Check for Windows updates and install them.

-## Get the NewMachineSetupScripts repository onto your machine (after Backblaze restore is complete)
+## Get the lazyblaze repository onto your machine (after Backblaze restore is complete)
 1. If you had the most recent version in your backup that you just restored then you're good to go
 1. Otherwise, grab the files from another computer you have up and running or download from github.
 You don't need to do a git clone or anything, you just need the files, the repository will be overwritten later in the process.
 1. If you had your local config folder backed up somewhere, now would be the time to put that back on this machine